rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 each one represents a day of the week.
 Notice that the operation `x << k` consists in shifting the bytes of \\(x\\) by \\(k\\) bits, dropping off the
 \\(k\\) most significant bits and then filling the right end with \\(k\\) zeros.
-Down below, we present a detail table of the binary *shift left* operation.
+Down below, we present a detailed table of the binary *shift left* operation.
 The **bolded digits** indicate the values that were dropped from the left end, and *italicized digits* indicate the values that were filled from the right end:

 | operation			 | input										 | output |
 |-|-|-|